andreasmuelder/statecharts.online/index.md

 ---

-## What’s Next?
+## What's Next?

-Now that you've learned the theory, it’s time to get your hands dirty.
+Now that you've learned the theory, it's time to get your hands dirty.
 Try modeling a real system — something from your work, a UI flow, or a home automation process.
 Start simple, then grow complexity with hierarchy, concurrency, and history when needed.

 You might also explore:
 - Simulation and testing of statecharts